Smooth Cartan triples and Lie twists over Hausdorff \'etale Lie groupoids: Preliminaries: Lie groupoids

 We will be particularly interested in topological groupoids that come with additional smooth structure.
 In the following, we will refer to a topological manifold with a smooth structure simply as a ``manifold" rather than as a ``smooth manifold."
 Our terminology and notation for manifolds follow the conventions of \cite{Lee:Intro}, and are detailed in Appendex~\ref{sec:appendix} for ease of reference.

-\begin{defn}[{\cite[Definitions 7.1.1 and 7.1.6]{Dufour2005}}] A {\em Lie groupoid} is a topological groupoid $G$ such that \begin{enumerate}[label= (L\arabic*), itemsep=0ex] \item $G$ and $G\z$ are smooth manifolds (under their given topological structures), \item the inclusion \( G\z \hookrightarrow G \) is an embedding of manifolds (that is, in addition to~\ref{item:gpd:inclusion map} above, it is a smooth immersion), \item the maps $s,r \colon G \to G\z$ are submersions, \item the composition map \(G\comp \to G, (\gamma,\eta)\mapsto \gamma\eta \), is smooth, and \item the inversion map $G\to G,\gamma \mapsto \gamma\inv$, is smooth. \end{enumerate} A Lie groupoid is called {\em \etale} if its range and source maps are local diffeomorphisms. \end{defn} The above definition makes sense: Since the fibred product $M\fp{f}{g}N$ of two manifolds along transverse maps $f\colon M\to K$ and $g\colon N\to K$ is itself a manifold (Proposition~\ref{prop:transverse maps implies fibred product is mfd}) and since a submersion of manifolds is transverse to any map (Remark~\ref{rmk:submersion implies transverse}), the subspace $G\comp$ of $G\times G$ is indeed a manifold in its own right. \begin{remark} For \etale\ Lie groupoids, the manifold dimension of the unit space $G\z$ and of the morphism space $G$ are identical.
+\begin{defn}[{\cite[Definitions 7.1.1 and 7.1.6]{Dufour2005}}] A {\em Lie groupoid} is a topological groupoid $G$ such that \begin{enumerate}[label= (L\arabic*), itemsep=0ex] \item $G$ and $G\z$ are smooth manifolds (under their given topological structures), \item the inclusion \( G\z \hookrightarrow G \) is an embedding of manifolds (that is, in addition to~\ref{item:gpd:inclusion map} above, it is a smooth immersion), \item the maps $s,r \colon G \to G\z$ are submersions, \item the composition map \(G\comp \to G, (\gamma,\eta)\mapsto \gamma\eta \), is smooth, and \item the inversion map $G\to G,\gamma \mapsto \gamma\inv$, is smooth. \end{enumerate} A Lie groupoid is called {\em \etale} if its range and source maps are local diffeomorphisms. \end{defn} The above definition makes sense: Since the fibred product $M\fp{f}{g}N$ of two manifolds along transverse maps $f\colon M\to K$ and $g\colon N\to K$ is itself a manifold (Proposition~\ref{prop:transverse maps implies fibred product is mfd}) and since a submersion of manifolds is transverse to any map (Remark~\ref{rmk:submersion implies transverse}), the subspace $G\comp$ of $G\times G$ is indeed a manifold in its own right. \begin{remark} As shown in \cite[Proposition 1.1.5]{Mackenzie:2005:book}, Assumption~\ref{item:Liegpd:inversion map} is redundant: the other conditions already imply that the inversion map is a diffeomorphism.
+This observation will simplify many of our proofs later on. \end{remark}

+\begin{remark} For \etale\ Lie groupoids, the manifold dimension of the unit space $G\z$ and of the morphism space $G$ are identical.
 Consequently, this dimension also coincides with the manifold dimension of the space $G\comp$ of composable pairs: given smooth functions $f\colon M\to K$ and $g\colon N\to K$, the dimension of the fibred product $M\fp{f}{g}N$ is $\dim(M) + \dim(N) - \dim(K)$; see Proposition~\ref{prop:transverse maps implies fibred product is mfd} for a proof.
 In particular, for \etale\ $G$, we have $\dim(G\comp) = 2\dim(G)-\dim(G\z)=\dim(G)$. \end{remark}

 For practical reasons, we will now consider objects that are more general than Lie groupoids.
 We will always assume that smooth structures on these objects are compatible with the given underlying topologies where applicable.